Anwarsaeed1/MTS-invoices-/README.md

 - The system is open for extension but closed for modification
 - New export formats can be added by implementing `ExportStrategyInterface`
 - New import formats can be added by implementing `ImportStrategyInterface`
-- New database types can be added by implementing `ConnectionInterface`
+- New database types can be added by implementing `DatabaseAdapterInterface`
+- Repository code never needs to change when adding new databases

 #### 3. **Liskov Substitution Principle (LSP)**
 - All repository implementations can be substituted without breaking the application
-- `MongoDBCustomerRepository` can replace `CustomerRepository` seamlessly
+- `FlexibleCustomerRepository` works with any database adapter seamlessly
-- Different database connections can be swapped using the factory pattern
+- Different database adapters can be swapped without changing repository code
+- Same repository works with SQLite, MySQL, MongoDB, Redis, Neo4j, etc.

 #### 4. **Interface Segregation Principle (ISP)**
 - Interfaces are specific to client needs